 - The Trust will take all practicable steps to ensure that its premises are as secure as circumstances permit.
 Visitors to the Trust are required to sign in and are given a visitors' badge, which must be clearly displayed and worn at all times while they are on site, confirming they have permission to be on-site.
 In addition, they should be escorted by a member of staff whilst on School premises. - Visiting speakers: The Trust ensures all Visiting Speakers (i.e. visitors to the Trust who give talks, seminars, practical workshops, either face-to-face or remotely) are suitable and appropriately supervised.
-Members of staff organising the visit must complete and submit a Visiting Speaker form, which should be passed to either JOM or PZM (Hampton School) or IM
+Members of staff organising the visit must complete and submit a Visiting Speaker form, which should be passed to either JOM or PZM (Hampton School) or IM or TH (HPP&P), who will decide whether a written Risk Assessment is required see Appendix 7.
+At Hampton, forms can be found in the Common Room or downloaded from SharePoint Visiting Speaker form - At HPP&P staff should request a form from the Office Manager or download from SharePoint - click here - When the School rents or hires out the premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) they will seek assurance that the provider concerned has appropriate safeguarding and child protection policies and procedures in place.
+The School will expect, where appropriate, providers to fully comply with the DfE guidance After school clubs, community activities, and tuition (safeguarding guidance for providers) (September 2023) and will seek assurance in this regard. - The School has arrangements in place for the use of school premises for non-school activities including the availability of the DSL or DDSL and how they can be contacted.

-- or TH (Hampton Pre-Prep & Prep), who will decide whether a written Risk Assessment is required see Appendix 7.
-Forms can be found in the Common Room at Hampton School or on SharePoint Safeguarding (Log of Concern form).
-At HPP&P staff should request a form from the Office Manager or download from Firefly click here - When the School rents or hires out the premises to organisations or individuals (for example to community groups, sports associations, and service providers to run community or extra-curricular activities) they will seek assurance that the provider concerned has appropriate safeguarding and child protection policies and procedures in place.
-If the School receives safeguarding allegations relating to an incident that happened when a separate organisation /individual was using the premises, the School will manage this in line with its own safeguarding policy and inform the LADO as required.
+• If the School receives safeguarding allegations relating to an incident that happened when a separate organisation /individual was using the premises, the School will manage this in line with its own safeguarding policy and inform the LADO as required.